Color Management | Free Download Epson® icc Profiles | Canon® icc Profiles

 Choosing the right media type to maximize your ink capacity

-The Epson 9900 has lots of standard media types that are used for printing.
+Your printer has a lot of standard media types that are used for printing.
 Many people wonder what the correct setting is for a particular media.
 The short answer is to match the media type in the driver with what most closely resembles the media you are printing on.
 But sometimes you can achieve better results through experimentation.

 The media types in the Epson driver have set ink loads that will differ depending on what you are printing on.
 Canvas, for example, can absorb more ink than a typical photo paper so it’s important to use a media type that outputs more ink.
 If you do not utilize the maximum capability of your media, the prints can appear washed out and dull.
 However, outputting more ink than the media can handle will result in over-saturation, mottling, pooling, ink bleeding, and lack of sharpness in the overall print.

-To find the right balance, it’s best to do a small test print of solid colors (Cyan, Magenta, Yellow and Black) and visually check if any of these instances occur.
-For Lyve Canvas, Epson’s Watercolor paper setting produces just the right amount of ink to push the output and color gamut to its threshold without any problems.
+To find the right balance, it’s best to do a small test print and visually check if any of these instances occur.
+Check out Scott Martin's Onsight Media Selction Image along with his great article on how to determine the optimal media selection for your printer.
+For Breathing Color Lyve Canvas, for example, the "Canvas" media type setting typically produces just the right amount of ink to push the output and color gamut to its threshold without any problems.
 Depending on your print room temperature/humidity, your results may vary slightly so it is best to test multiple media types before determining which is best to use.
 As long as you do not see any of the artifacts described above and the color looks vibrant, you are ready to proceed.

 The Print Quality is best determined by what media you are printing on.
 Under Quality Options, you will find various resolution/print modes.
 1440x720dpi offers great resolution without sacrificing speed when printing on canvas.
 2880x1440dpi may be considered “over-the-top” since you will not notice additional resolution sharpness on canvas due to its texture and porous look.
 2880 will also slow your printer down considerably and use slightly more ink overall.
 However, if you are running high res photos 2880 will give you a noticeably sharper results in the shadows and detailed areas of your image.